24 March 2021, 11:00 am - 6:00 pm Greenwich Mean Time

 AIPH International Plant Health Survey

-Dr Audrey Gerber, AIPH Technical Advisor will present the results of our international survey of industry-led plant health initiatives and lessons learned.
-AIPH developed the survey to gather information about industry-led plant health initiatives to assist in improving plant health systems and practices throughout the global supply chain
+Dr Audrey Timm, AIPH Technical Advisor will present the results of our international survey of industry-led plant health initiatives and lessons learned.
+AIPH developed the survey to gather information about industry-led plant health initiatives to assist in improving plant health systems and practices throughout the global supply chain.

 A review of current plant health schemes